mmornati/docker-ghostblog/README.md

 ### Ghost Updates

+* [Fixed] The memory leak is really actually gone this time 🤐
+* [Fixed] Removed deprecated body classes from Casper 🙅🏽
+* [Fixed] Allow database migrations to run if the active theme is not present 🐛
+* [Security] Prevent bad urls from being passed to the subscribers page 🚫
+* And several dependency updates

 #### 0.11.1

 * [Fixed] Theme refreshes on activation && override, so that Ghost(Pro) users don't get stuck in a cache-based-purgatory ♻️